casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ### Step 2.
 Configuring the Main.rs File

-1) Remove the auto-generated main function and add file configurations
+1) Remove the auto-generated main function and add file configurations.

-2) Adjust the file attributes to support the Wasm execution environment
+2) Adjust the file attributes to support the Wasm execution environment.

 - `#![no_main]` - This attribute tells the program not to use the standard main function as its entry point.
 - `#![no_std]` - This attribute tells the program not to import the standard libraries.

-3) Import the required dependencies
+3) Import the required dependencies.

-- `contract_api` - This is a command-line tool for creating a Wasm smart contract and tests for use on the Casper network.
+- `contract_api` - This is a command-line tool for creating a Wasm smart contract and tests for use on a Casper network.
-- `typescript` - These are the types shared by many Casper crates for use on the Casper network.
+- `typescript` - These are the types shared by many Casper crates for use on a Casper Network.

 Add these dependencies to the *Cargo.toml* file.